Achievable Quick Fixes for Tantrums from a 4-Year-Old

 Reasons

-- Not-so-Quick Fix– Stand my ground and get her doing the routine on her own.
-Be patient and consistent.
-PRAY for me!
+• Not-so-Quick Fix– Standing firm, being patient, and maintaining consistency in expectations.
+Be patient and consistent, a struggle I have!
 I am going to have to put my patient pants on.
 There will be waiting, fits from the bathroom, and possibly even accidents.
 I know she can do it and so does she!
-Mom is just easy.

 Reasons